Leo Beenhakker: Style of management

 Johan Cruyff (furthest left) and Beenhakker (next from the left) with Ajax in 1980.
 The two coaches had a difficult working relationship.

 Simon Kuper, author of several books on Dutch football, opined that Beenhakker lacked the tactical knowledge for elite players, but made up for it with his speaking skills.
 Beenhakker faced scrutiny for never having been a professional player, responding that a milkman does not need experience of being a cow.
 Johan Cruyff chided Beenhakker as a "schoolteacher" for not having professional playing experience.
 While an advisor at Ajax, Cruyff broke protocol and ordered Beenhakker to change tactics; Beenhakker later reflected that he should have punched Cruyff for this intervention.

 Zlatan Ibrahimović praised Beenhakker in his autobiography I Am Zlatan Ibrahimović.
 Ibrahimović described Beenhakker's image as a "mafioso", a "dominant figure and decision maker", and a "harder" version of Emmett Brown from Back to the Future.
 In Spain, he was nicknamed Don Leo.
 Trinidad and Tobago players Dwight Yorke and Kelvin Jack reflected that Beenhakker was a great leader of their team.

-Joachim Löw said that Beenhakker's Poland team that his Germany side faced at the Euro 2008 played in an attacking manner similar to the Netherlands.
+Joachim Löw said that Beenhakker's Poland team that his Germany side faced at Euro 2008 played in an attacking manner similar to the Netherlands.
 He added that they were much stronger than the Poland team Germany had defeated at the 2006 World Cup.